GAJimmyMoy/DreamMeals/README.md

 ### MVP/PostMVP
 #### MVP
--Button to generate random pokemon from available range of numbers.
+-  Button to generate random pokemon from available range of numbers.

--Render  pokemon image.
+-  Render  pokemon image.

--Render initial names of the abilities of the pokemon.
+-  Render initial names of the abilities of the pokemon.

--Renders description of the abilities in a paragraph.
+-  Renders description of the abilities in a paragraph.

--Set stylish background associated with the type of pokemon.
+-  Set stylish background associated with the type of pokemon.

 #### PostMVP

 -  Allow user left and right button to see adjacent pokemon.
+-
 -  Update the pokemon image with new pokemon.
+-
 -  Update ability descriptions.
--

 ## Project Schedule

 |  Day | Deliverable | Status